mobius3/curvy/README.md

 It has:

 - Small, clear and declarative-style APIs
-- Many builtin easing functions
+- Many built-in easing functions
 - Multi-point interpolation
 - No external dependencies
 - Zero allocations